|Arts and Sciences Council Constitution

 Proposed at the meeting of Deceber 7, 2011

 Interdisciplinary Program Representation on Arts & Sciences Council

-Due to lack of activity, and for recruitment of members to remaining committees, the following standing committees are suspended until a need arises at which time they will be immediately reconstituted:
+Due to lack of activity, and for recruitment of members to remaining committees, the following standing committees are suspended until moved otherwise by the Council: